nums11/idb-putall/Explainer.md

 ### Using a non-event based asynchronous design

 The asynchronous event-based system of IndexedDB is certainly outdated in comparison to newer non-event based systems like promises.
-"Practically speaking, Indexed DB is predominantly used indirectly by users who instead select libraries, many of which wrap the usage in promises.
-It's important to make sure that additions to the API surface can be integrated into libraries - i.e. by following the same transaction model" - _Joshua Bell_.
+> Practically speaking, Indexed DB is predominantly used indirectly by users who instead select libraries, many of which wrap the usage in promises.
+It's important to make sure that additions to the API surface can be integrated into libraries - i.e. by following the same transaction model. - _Joshua Bell_.

 ## Future Considerations